 The Leesville Elementary Before & After School Programs seek to provide your child with a safe, fun, and engaging environment where students can play, make friends, and try new things!
 We have a highly qualified staff who love spending their mornings and afternoons with your students.
 Activities include sports, playground fun, crafts, board games, legos, computer lab, homework club, and so much more!
-We pride ourselves in how we run our program and are so grateful that our program has grown into such a successful program.
+We pride ourselves in how we run our program and are so grateful that our program has grown so successfully.

-Hours of operation: Early Arrival 6:30am-8:45am, After School 4:00pm-6:00pm; LES BASC Manager: Anthony Arias-Sorto (aariassorto@wcpss.net)
+Hours of operation: Early Arrival 6:30am-8:45am, After School 4:15pm-6:00pm; LES BASC Manager: Kim Latta (klatta@wcpss.net)